prasdud/TRNG-FastAPI/README.md

 - We will do F(X, Y), where F is some mathematical computation that introduces confusion, where F(X, Y) produces E, Where E is raw data stream driven by pure environmental entropy

 - This E will be exposed via an API that also has functionality for returning specific length of values. ex: /endpoint/return?size=10 returns 10 random numbers

+## Notes
+- normal ws (websocket) streams do not work with normal websocket implementations, but i found one wss which works ->  wss://3.radiorubka.org/~~stream?v=11